kibimon/activitymon/mon-vocabulary/README.md

 ###  1.1 Relationship to Other Specifications

-This document is part of the [ActivityMon][] set of specifications.
+This document is part of the [MonStrPub][] set of specifications.
-Any process claiming to implement ActivityMon must conform to this specification.
+Any process claiming to implement MonStrPub must conform to this specification.

 This document builds upon the [Activity Vocabulary][] and is intended for use in an [ActivityStreams 2.0][] context.